paretomansmartvotesim/paretomansmartvotesim.github.io/modify.md

 Other tips for Developing the site:

--   I edit markdown with [Texts](http://www.texts.io/).
+-   I edit markdown with [Texts](http://www.texts.io/) after copying it in from a better word processor.

 -   Here's a good [tutorial](https://learn.cloudcannon.com/) for jekyll from CloudCannon.
+The jekyll site has great tutorials, too.